codelyfe/Leet-WordPress-Plugins/README.md

 ## What can these plugins offer?

-1. Light-weight plugins ( no more than 3 files in each plugin. )
+1. Light-weight plugins ( no more than 3 files in each plugin. ( Save File Server Space ) )
 2. Performance and Security Enhancements
+3. Stop Using Bloated Unsecure Plugins and use these!
-3. Features:
+4. Features:
 - Hide Dashboard
 - Developer Note Taking
 - Customize Background Color